 PMI conducts the salary survey from many project manager practitioners across the globe to unleash the value of certified project managers.
 The survey is conducted by PMI with 26000 respondents in 34 countries.
 Below is the screenshot from PMI official website.

-PMP Certification Prerequisites
+PMP Certification Requirements or Prerequisites

 As part of PMP certification prerequisites, PMI has described two eligibility requirements.
 Both these two requirements must be fulfilled by the PMP aspirants to appear for the exam.
 They are

 Professional Project Management Experience

 If you are holding a bachelor’s degree, you need to have 4500 hours or 3 years or 36 months of project leading and directing the tasks specified by PMI.